leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 stop the data flow, one must attack and knock offline 52 different servers in diverse locations,  simultaneously.
-In this case, notarization data would stop flowing, but no "fake" or "incorrect" notarization data can be created, because the source code of Komodo has the public keys of notary nodes embedded in it's source code.
+In this case, notarization data would stop flowing, but no "fake" or "incorrect" notarization data can be created, because the source code of Komodo has the public keys of notary nodes embedded inside.

+Every year Komodo does a hard fork, which coincides with electing new notaries, which usually happens in early May.
+Electing new notaries means changing the KMD source code to list these new pubkeys and removing old ones.
+This means that any coin using DPoW will *also need to hardfork at a coordinated time*, i.e.  coins using DPoW will also fork in May each year, after new KMD notaries have been elected and the new notarization season begins.

 Only notary nodes have the corresponding private keys to make transactions that the network will trust as valid notarizations.
 So DDoS attacks can only stop notarization data from flowing temporarily, they can not be used to knock actual notaries off-line and then impersonate or man-in-middle the process.

+## Adding or changing DPoW is a Hard Fork

+To be clear, DPoW are consensus-level changes to a cryptocoin source code, they require a coordinated effort of all exchanges/mining pools/users upgrading, since it is a hard fork.
+Take this into consideration when planning upgrade timelines.

+Additionally, to stay current

 # Double Spend Attack Prevention